How to Waterproof the Deck You are Building

 Add the Protection of Wall Flash

-During deck construction, you have an opportunity to add years of life to your deck.
-To do this, think about any wood that can be exposed to the elements.
+You have the chance to add years of life to your deck during the construction stage.
+All you need to do is consider any wood exposed to the elements.

 Easy-to-install, self-adhesive Trex RainEscape Wall Flash seals the space between your house and ledger board to keep water out.
-Wall flash is best used during new deck building and is another small investment with big returns.
+Best used during new deck construction, wall flash sealant is just a small investment with big returns.

-Trex RainEscape® Wall Flash comes with a 20-year warranty from Trex, the world’s #1 composite decking brand.
+Trex RainEscape® Wall Flash comes with a 25-year warranty from Trex, the world’s #1 composite decking brand.
 See how Trex RainEscape® Wall Flash protects in this video.

 Ensure a waterproof deck, and create dry space — for deck storage, entertaining, or relaxing — with a Trex RainEscape® drainage system and wall flash.